about14sheep/yell_proxy_chat/serv/redidb/README.md

 <h2>Redis Wrapper</h2>

 <p>I have assigned a redis datastructure to a certain ID for a totem, emote, totem_skin, and user.
-The logic of this immplentation lies in the characteristics of the redis data type</p>
+The logic of this immplentation resides in the characteristics of the redis data type</p>

 <section>
   <h4>Hashes</h4>